 Safer Guest Hotspot usage

 This feature is designed to provide a simple way for public and guest WLANs to be encrypted and secure without the need for a personal VPN.
-Without a pre-configured password, client devices and access points will be able to create a one-time use Pairwise Master Key (PMK), replacing the most common current use of “Open” wireless security. which means that your individual connection to an open wireless network will be encrypted, even if that network is not protected by an password.
-This is a very big and absolutely necessary change for the WiFi security.
+Without a pre-configured password, client devices and access points will be able to create a one-time use Pairwise Master Key (PMK), replacing the most common current use of “Open” wireless security. which means that your individual connection to an open wireless network will be encrypted, even if that network is not protected by a password.
+This is a very big and absolutely necessary change for WiFi security.